Reconciling hints on axion-like-particles from high-energy gamma rays with stellar bounds: ALPs and high-energy gamma rays

 \subsection{Updated bounds from NGC~1275 with {\it Fermi}-LAT}

 The published bound from \cite{TheFermi-LAT:2016zue}, which derived limits using {\it Fermi}-LAT observations of NGC 1275, was calculated for a two-photon coupling $g_{a\gamma}$ smaller than the CAST bound.
 In order to update this bound with more recent data and analysis/calibration, we have carried out a dedicated analysis using the same approach as suggested in \cite{TheFermi-LAT:2016zue}, but extending the limit calculation to larger coupling constants in order to cover the region favored by the analysis of Galactic PSR spectra.
 In particular, we extend the parameter space to the previously unexplored range of coupling $g_{a\gamma}>7\times10^{-11}~\mathrm{GeV}^{-1}$.

+The data-set used here includes photons recorded between 2008-08-04 until 2020-09-09 with maximum zenith angle of $90^\circ$ in the energy range between 100 MeV and 500 GeV with 30 logarithmically spaced bins per energy decade.
+We use \texttt{fermipy} 1.0.0., interfaced with Fermitools~\texttt{P8R3\_V3}.
+We select a region of interest of $10^\circ\times 10^\circ$ centered on NGC~1275 and extend the model up to a radius of $15^\circ$.
+Spatial bin size is $0.2^\circ$.
+Fitting of the spectra without ALP-contribution is done by repetitive calls of the \texttt{fermipy} method \texttt{optimize}, followed by \texttt{fit}, where fitted sources are NGC 1275, Galactic diffuse emission, isotropic diffuse emission and normalization of all sources within $3^\circ$ or $TS > 100$.
+The loglike of the null hypothesis $\mathcal{L}_0$ is taken after these fitting steps by the \texttt{fermipy} method \texttt{like}.
 We adopt a purely turbulent intra-cluster magnetic field as in~\cite{TheFermi-LAT:2016zue}.
-We stress that, even though this magnetic field model systematically over-predicts the cluster rotation measure, we maintain it for the sake of comparison with~\cite{TheFermi-LAT:2016zue}.
-A more extended discussion of the plausibility of these magnetic field models is beyond the scope of this paper.